iOS-Developers-Slack/Code-Of-Conduct/README.md

 - You must be a member for one week before you are allowed to invite another person.
 - Try to limit your invites to 1 per week, unless you feel rather strongly about a few people.
 - You are responsible for those who you invite...
-If you invite someone who is causing issues, then your invitation privelleges may be revoked.
+If you invite someone who is causing issues, then your invitation privileges may be revoked.

 **If you experience or notice abuse, harassment, discrimination, or feel unsafe, let an admin know.
 Here is a list of the current moderators and their Slack IDs:**